Matthew Stafford: 2018 season

 Going into the 2018 season, Stafford had a new head coach in Matt Patricia.

-On Monday Night Football on September 10 against the New York Jets, his season opener, Stafford had four interceptions and the Lions lost the game by a score of 48–17.
-He rebounded statistically in the following game, a 30–27 loss to the San Francisco 49ers, with 347 yards and three touchdowns.
-The Lions got their first win of the season in the following game against the eventual Super Bowl champion New England Patriots on NBC Sunday Night Football as Stafford recorded 262 yards, two touchdowns, and one interception in the 26–10 win.
+During the season opener against the Jets on Monday Night Football, Stafford had 286 passing yards, a touchdown, and four interceptions in the 48–17 loss.
+He rebounded statistically in the following game against the San Francisco 49ers, passing for 347 yards and three touchdowns during the 30–27 road loss.
+The Lions got their first win of the season the following week against the eventual Super Bowl champion New England Patriots on Sunday Night Football as Stafford recorded 262 passing yards, two touchdowns, and an interception in the 26–10 victory.
 Overall, the rest of the season was inconsistent for Stafford and the Lions.
 He never passed for more than two touchdowns in any game for the rest of the season as the Lions finished with a 6–10 record.
-One memorable game for the Lions was a 31–0 shutout of their rival, the Green Bay Packers, with Stafford passing for 266 yards and two touchdowns in Week 17.
-Overall, Stafford finished with 3,777 yards, 21 touchdowns, and 11 interceptions.
+One memorable game for the Lions was a 31–0 shutout of their rival, the Packers, with Stafford passing for 266 yards and two touchdowns in the regular-season finale.
+Overall, Stafford finished with 3,777 passing yards, 21 touchdowns, and 11 interceptions to go along with 25 carries for 71 yards.

 2019 season

-In Week 1 against the Arizona Cardinals, Stafford threw for 385 yards and three touchdowns in the 27–27 tie game.
-Stafford helped lead the Lions to consecutive wins over the next two games against the Los Angeles Chargers and Philadelphia Eagles.
-The Lions dropped consecutive games against the eventual Super Bowl champion Kansas City Chiefs and Green Bay Packers in Week 4 and Week 6.
-On October 20, in Week 7 against the Minnesota Vikings, Stafford threw for 364 yards, four touchdowns, and one interception in the 42–30 loss.
-In Week 7 against the Vikings, Stafford reached 40,000 passing yards in his 147th career game, becoming the fastest quarterback to the reach the milestone.
-On November 10, 2019, against the Chicago Bears, Stafford missed his first game since 2010, ending his streak of 136 consecutive regular-season starts.
+During the season-opener on the road against the Cardinals, Stafford threw for 385 yards and three touchdowns in the 27–27 tie game.
+Stafford helped lead the Lions to consecutive victories over the next two games against the Los Angeles Chargers and Eagles.
+The Lions dropped consecutive games against the eventual Super Bowl champion Chiefs in Week 4 and Packers in Week 6.
+During Week 7 against the Vikings, Stafford threw for 364 yards, four touchdowns, and an interception in the 42–30 loss.
+He also reached 40,000 passing yards in his 147th career game, becoming the fastest quarterback to the reach the milestone.

+During Week 10 against the Bears, Stafford missed his first game since 2010, ending his streak of 136 consecutive regular-season starts.
 Stafford's streak was the sixth-longest for a quarterback in league history.
-It was eventually revealed that Stafford was diagnosed with non-displaced fractures in his upper thoracic spine, causing him to miss more time than usual.
-On December 18, 2019, Stafford was placed on injured reserve after missing the previous six games and the Lions missing the playoffs for the third consecutive season.
+It was eventually revealed that he was diagnosed with non-displaced fractures in his upper thoracic spine, causing Stafford to miss more time than usual.
+On December 18, 2019, he was placed on injured reserve after missing the previous six games and the Lions missing the playoffs for the third consecutive season.
 At the time of his shutdown, Stafford was well on pace for an impressive statistical season.
-He had passed for 2,499 yards, 19 touchdowns, and five interceptions in eight games.
+He had passed for 2,499 yards, 19 touchdowns, and five interceptions in eight games and starts.